Brexit information for EU & EEA and Swiss Nationals

 EU/EEA/Swiss students and eligible family members wanting to stay beyond the end of the transitional period will either need to apply for the EU Settlement Scheme or apply under another relevant immigration category.

-Brexit may cause some uncertainty for prospective students wanting to come to the UK to study.
-UKCISA provide a very useful page for prospective EU/EEA and Swiss nationals on what is currently known about how Brexit will affect students and their families and touches on fee status, student funding and immigration:
+The current political landscape is unpredictable and may cause some uncertainty for prospective students wanting to come to the UK to study.
+UKCISA provides up-to-date information for prospective EU/EEA and Swiss nationals wanting to come to the UK to study and how the current situation will affect them and their families.
+It touches on fee status, student funding and immigration:

 UKCISA - Brexit: what does it mean for students and their family?